Birational rigidity of orbifold degree 2 del Pezzo fibrations: Supermaximal singularities

 \section{Supermaximal singularities}

+In this section we establish a framework for excluding smooth points.
+We follow the approach of Pukhlikov \cite{Pukh123}.
+We exclude the points that lie on on $\pi$-vertical curves intersecting $-K_X$ by $\frac{1}{2}$ in sections \ref{staircase}, \ref{multstaircase}, \ref{SMupstairs}, and all the other points in Proposition \ref{PrCurveCenter}.

+By Corollary \ref{No-Curves} we may assume that the pair $(X, \frac{1}{n} \mathcal{M})$ is canonical at curves in the smooth locus.
 In Section \ref{SecRig} and Section \ref{Involution} we have shown that there is a model $X_I$ for which the pair $(X_I, \frac{1}{n} \mathcal{M}_I)$ is canonical at all the singularities of $X_I$.
-By construction of $X_I$ the case $(i)$ of Proposition \ref{PrNF} does not occur.
-Thus we may assume we are in the case $(ii)$ of Proposition \ref{PrNF}.
-To simplify the notations from now on we denote $X_I$ by $X$.
-We follow the approach of Pukhlikov \cite{Pukh123} to study the remaining case.
+By Corollary \ref{CorHPCurve} the pair $(X_I, \frac{1}{n} \mathcal{M}_I)$ is also canonical at curves passing through the singular locus of $X_I$.
+Thus if the pair $(X_I, \frac{1}{n} \mathcal{M}_I)$ is not canonical at $B$, then $B$ is a point and $X$ is smooth at $B$.
+This allows us to use the following result.